erangaeb/kargo-demo/hungary-compliance.md

-Okay, based on the provided summaries, here's a detailed summary of Hungary's e-invoicing specifications, including format guides and compliance requirements:
+Okay, based on the provided summaries, here's a detailed summary of the Hungarian e-invoicing specification, including format guides and compliance requirements:

 **Overview:**

-Hungary has a mandatory e-invoicing system managed by the National Tax and Customs Administration (NAV), known as the Online Számla system.
-This system requires real-time reporting of invoice data to the NAV.
-The primary goal is to enhance VAT data reporting, increase transparency, and combat tax fraud.
-The legal basis is Act CXXVII of 2007 on Value Added Tax.
+Hungary has implemented a mandatory real-time invoice reporting system managed by the National Tax and Customs Administration of Hungary (NAV), known as Online Számla.
+The primary goal is to increase transparency and combat sales tax fraud.
+This system requires businesses to electronically report invoice data to NAV in real-time.

 **Key Features and Requirements:**

+*   **Mandatory Reporting:**  All VAT-registered and resident taxpayers in Hungary are required to participate.
+*   **Scope:** The system covers both Business-to-Business (B2B) and Business-to-Consumer (B2C) transactions, including cross-border transactions.
-* **Real-Time Reporting (RTIR):** The core of the system is Real-Time Invoice Reporting (RTIR).
-Businesses must report invoice data to the NAV in real-time.
+*   **Real-Time Reporting:**  Invoice data must be reported to NAV in real-time.
-* **Scope:**
+*   **Effective Dates:**
- * Initially, RTIR applied to domestic invoices exceeding a certain VAT threshold.
- * As of April 1, 2021, the scope expanded to include *all* B2B and B2C transactions, regardless of the VAT amount.
-This means virtually all invoices issued by VAT-registered businesses in Hungary must be reported.
- * The system applies to both domestic and cross-border transactions involving Hungarian VAT-registered entities.
+    *   Real-Time Information Reporting (RTIR) was initially implemented on July 1st, 2018.
+    *   Mandatory reporting for all B2C and B2B transactions came into effect on April 1st, 2021.
+*   **Governing Entity:** The National Tax and Customs Administration of Hungary (NAV) is the responsible authority.
+*   **Objective:** The primary objective is to increase transparency and combat sales tax fraud.

+**Format and Transmission:**

+*   **Format:** Electronic invoices must be submitted in XML format.
-* **NAV Online Számla System:** The NAV Online Számla system is the platform used for reporting invoice data.
+*   **Platform:** The reporting is done through the NAV Online Számla system.

-* **Mandatory for VAT-Registered Taxpayers:** All VAT-registered taxpayers in Hungary are required to comply with the e-invoicing regulations.
-* **CTC Model:** Hungary operates under a Continuous Transaction Control (CTC) model, where the tax authority has real-time visibility into transactions.
-* **Format:** While the summaries don't explicitly state the format, it's highly likely that the NAV system requires a specific XML format for data submission.
-Further research would be needed to determine the exact XML schema.
-* **Purpose:** The system aims to improve VAT collection, reduce tax evasion, and provide the NAV with better data for analysis and control.
+**Scope of Invoices:**

+*   **Inclusions:**
+    *   All B2B sales invoices, regardless of whether they include VAT or are VAT exempt.
+    *   All B2C sales invoices.
+*   **Exclusions (Initially):**
+    *   Exports
+    *   EU dispatches

 **Compliance Requirements:**

-* **Registration:** Businesses must register with the NAV Online Számla system.
+*   Businesses must report invoice data electronically to the NAV system.
-* **Data Transmission:** Invoices must be transmitted electronically to the NAV system in the required format.
+*   The reporting must be done in real-time.
-* **Real-Time Reporting:** Data must be reported in real-time, meaning shortly after the invoice is issued.
+*   The invoices must be in the specified XML format.
-* **Data Accuracy:** The reported data must be accurate and complete.
-* **Technical Infrastructure:** Businesses need to have the necessary technical infrastructure to generate invoices in the required format and transmit them to the NAV.
-This may involve using specialized e-invoicing software or integrating their existing systems with the NAV system.
+*   All VAT-registered businesses in Hungary are subject to these requirements.

+**In summary, the Hungarian e-invoicing system mandates real-time reporting of invoice data in XML format to the NAV Online Számla system for all VAT-registered businesses, covering both B2B and B2C transactions.
+The system aims to improve transparency and combat tax fraud.**

+**Further Considerations (Based on general e-invoicing best practices, even if not explicitly stated in the summaries):**

+*   **Digital Signature/Authentication:**  While not explicitly mentioned, it's highly likely that the XML invoices need to be digitally signed or authenticated in some way to ensure integrity and non-repudiation.
+This is a common requirement in e-invoicing systems.
-* **Archiving:** Businesses are still responsible for archiving invoices according to Hungarian accounting regulations.
+*   **Archiving:**  Businesses are likely required to archive the electronic invoices for a specified period, adhering to Hungarian accounting regulations.

-**Impact on Businesses:**

-* **Increased Transparency:** The system provides the NAV with a high level of transparency into business transactions.
-* **Reduced Tax Fraud:** Real-time reporting makes it more difficult to evade VAT.
-* **Administrative Burden:** Businesses face an increased administrative burden due to the requirement to report invoices in real-time.
-* **Need for Technical Solutions:** Businesses need to invest in technical solutions to comply with the e-invoicing regulations.

-**Gaps in Information (Requires Further Research):**

-* **Specific XML Schema:** The summaries don't provide the specific XML schema required by the NAV Online Számla system.
-This is crucial for implementation.
-* **API Details:** Details about the NAV's API for data transmission are needed.
-* **Specific Data Fields:** A comprehensive list of the data fields required in the invoice data transmission is needed.
+*   **Error Handling:**  The NAV system likely has mechanisms for handling errors in invoice submissions, requiring businesses to correct and resubmit erroneous data.
+*   **API Integration:**  Businesses typically integrate their accounting or ERP systems with the NAV Online Számla system via APIs to automate the invoice reporting process.
-* **Penalties for Non-Compliance:** Information on the penalties for non-compliance with the e-invoicing regulations is needed.
+*   **Penalties:**  Non-compliance with the e-invoicing regulations likely results in penalties.
-* **Exemptions:** Are there any specific exemptions to the e-invoicing requirements?
-* **Digital Signature Requirements:** Are digital signatures required for the invoices submitted to NAV?

-**In conclusion, Hungary has a comprehensive and mandatory e-invoicing system that requires real-time reporting of invoice data to the NAV.
-Businesses need to understand the requirements and invest in the necessary technical solutions to comply.** Further research is needed to fill the gaps in information, particularly regarding the specific XML schema and API details.
+To get a complete and accurate understanding of the Hungarian e-invoicing specifications, it's crucial to consult the official documentation provided by the NAV and seek advice from tax professionals familiar with Hungarian regulations.